 To see the commands of the mode, please input "?" after the prompt, then all commands will be listed in the screen.
 All commands can be divided into two categories, including global commands and local commands.
 Global commands can be used wherever the mode you are.
 They are "exit", "end", "help", "history", "logout", "save start", "save user", "restore default" and "restore user".
+For more details, please refer to Section 4-2-1.

 Command instructions reside in the corresponding modes are local commands.
 The same command with the same command name may occur but perform totally different function in different modes.
 For example, "show" in IP mode performs displaying the IP information; however, it performs displaying the system information in system mode.
+For more details, please refer to Section 4-2-2.